 On the 7th of September 2017, Mary-Ann Schreurs, alderman of design, culture and sustainability in Eindhoven, has officially handed out a single, new environmental permit for the entire TU/e Campus.
 Whereas the companies on the TU/e Campus currently possesses a variety of environmental permits for their own activities, this new single permit construction is expected to save a lot of time and administrative burden for both the municipality, the university and it’s residents.
-In this article, environmental consultant Erica Rugebregt explains how the Environment & Safety team of Philips Innovation Services and the TU/e joint forces to obtain this new permit and the foundation of the Cooperative Environmental Association.
+In this article, environmental consultant Erica Rugebregt explains how the Environment, Health & Safety team of Philips Innovation Services and the TU/e joint forces to obtain this new permit and the foundation of the Cooperative Environmental Association.

 What is the current permit situation?

 At this point the TU/e Campus holds several environmental permits that are obtained for specific activities or parts of the organization.
 This means that changes in the organization or organizational activities that could be environmentally relevant need to be reviewed in light of each of the existing environmental permits.
 As you can imagine, this forms an administrative burden on the side of TU/e Campus residents, as well as the TU/e.
 On the other hand is the municipality of Eindhoven responsible for reviewing and awarding these permits.
 This complex organisation of the permits often prevents researchers to deliver fast results as they have to wait for the relevant permit before being able to start new work.

 Having experienced similar challenges in the past on the High Tech Campus Eindhoven, our Environment, Health & Safety team was asked by TU/e department Arbo, Milieu, Veiligheid en Straling (AMVS) to work together to improve the current process and help TU/e Campus to obtain a single environmental permit.